Benin Expedition of 1897: January 1897

-In November 1896, Phillips, the Vice Consul of a trading post on the African coast, decided to meet with the Oba in Benin City in regards to the trade agreement that the Oba had made with the British but was not keeping.
-He formally asked his superiors in London for permission to visit Benin City, claiming that the costs of such an embassy would be recouped by trading for ivory.
-In late December 1896, without waiting for a reply or approval, Phillips embarked on an expedition comprising:
+In November 1896, Phillips, the Vice Consul of a trading post on the African coast, planned to meet with the Oba in Benin City regarding trade relations between Benin and British officials.
+He formally asked his superiors in London for permission to visit Benin City, stating that the costs of such an embassy could be recouped through trade, including ivory.
+In late December 1896, before receiving a reply or approval, Phillips embarked on an expedition comprising about 250 people.